Antergos/TODO/Cnchi/README.md

  - [ ] Revamp the UI with a minimal, flat design.
  - [ ] Fix empty space at the bottom of some screens.
  - [ ] Get aria2 working in download.py so we have more control over any failures.
+ - [ ] Create a symbolic version of our logo icon for use in GNOME (GNOMENU)

 ### Advanced Install:
  - [ ] If you play with the partitioner (create partition, delete it, create it